PronitNag/Javascript_notes/0_Feb2025/2_setTimeout.md

 It is just a function that takes another function as an argument, which is then called when the rest of the initial function has finished.

+**The parameter that is passed is stored as a local variable and that is called**

 The doSomething() function, which is created with the parameter callback, is just calling whatever function is being passed in as an argument.

 ### Give a exapmle of callbacks with real life use??